wix/wix-headless-example/README.md

 This [Next.js](https://nextjs.org/) project provides a minimal example site to demonstrate basic usage of various Wix Headless APIs.
 The implementation focuses on simplicity and readability, rather than feature richness, performance, or completeness.
 This repository can be used as a quick reference for bootstrapping a Wix Headless application, but it should not be treated as a best practices guide.

-For a more comprehensive example of Wix Headless integration, we recommend checking out our [stater templates](https://www.wix.com/developers/headless/templates).
+For a more comprehensive example of Wix Headless integration, we recommend checking out our [starter templates](https://www.wix.com/developers/headless/templates).

 You can view the latest version of this repo deployed at [https://wix-headless-example.vercel.app/](https://wix-headless-example.vercel.app/), but we recommend cloning it and experimenting with it locally.